jakerudolph/matlab_standards/matlab_standards.md

 **Rationale:** EPICS interaction can produce a variety of errors that need to be handled properly.
 Furthermore, when operating on devices in the field, it is critically important that the status/outcome of the operation is definitively known and clearly communicated to the end user.

+# Code Review

+## Review Criteria and Process

+**Description:** All releases of code with more than 400 total lines **MUST** be reviewed.
+The process is as follows:
+1. Create a CATER for your code changes.
+2. Nominate someone to review your code, and assign a code review job through the CATER.
+3. Reviewer has three business days to review the code and attach/explain their findings and recommendations in the CATER job.
+The detailed review process can be conducted through Github or any other platform if desired.
+4. Implement feedback from the reviewer, and/or deliberate on their recommended changes.
+5. Once the reviewer is satisfied, the reviewer may mark the code review job as complete in CATER.

+**Rationale:** Review can lead to more efficient and effective code and uncover potential problems that the developer may have missed.
+It also leads to more effective collaboration among developers and helps prevent code duplication.

+## Code Header

+**Description:** The name of the reviewer **MUST** be documented in the code header.

+**Rationale:** This ensures that new code has been properly reviewed and provides a second contact person who is familiar with the code.

+##Release Procedure

+**Description:** Code release **MUST** be done in conjunction with the Controls Deputy, following this procedure:
+1. Create a CATER job to release the code.
+Fill out all sections in detail (release date/time, test plan, backout plan etc.).
+2. Request approval from the Controls Deputy (CD).
+3. The CD will review the CATER job, verify it has been reviewed, and provide CD Approval through CATER.
+4. Once CD has provided approval, software may be deployed to production.

+**Rationale:** A standardized release procedure with proper planning helps to ensure a smooth code release process that minimizes the chance of unexpected issues.